Chemical Lawsuits: Employees of Ohio Chemical Production Plants and oil refineries at Risk of Mesothelioma and Other

 - Weight loss

 - Trouble swallowing

 America’s Oil and Chemical companies have a responsibility to provide employees with safe working environments.
 When they fail to protect workers, they should compensate employees and families for the damage they have caused.

-Joe Lyon is a highly-rated Cincinnati, Ohio mesothelioma and toxic exposure lawyer.
+Joe Lyon is a highly-rated Cincinnati, Ohio mesothelioma lawyer.
 Contact The Lyon Firm at 800.513.2403 for a free consultation.